- Allows users to log into the Klipfolio dashboard through a domain of your choosing instead of app.klipfolio.com.

 - By using an existing wildcard certificate, and providing both the SSL certificate bundle and private key for your domain to Klipfolio.

-These instructions presume that the domain you want to use for your dashboard is already registered.
+These instructions assume that the domain you want to use for your dashboard is already registered.

-Note: You may want to avoid using domains such as www.mycompany.com, or mycompany.com, since these would typically be reserved for your corporate address.
+Note: We do not support domain names such as www.mycompany.com or mycompany.com, since these names are typically reserved for corporate addresses.

 - Send Klipfolio the following information to be used to generate the Certificate Signing Request (CSR) required by your SSL provider to create an SSL certificate bundle (we create the private key).

 - Organization Name: The legal name of your company

 - Country code: Two letter code, for example, CA for Canada

 - Organizational unit: Department name